ravigupta0210/Doctor-Appointment-system/README.md

 Steps to render this System:-
 First register through your mail then login
-Then you can do several things like book an appointment , see the doctors detail , check availabilty and many more.
+Then you can do several things like book an appointment , see the doctors detail , check availability and many more.